 Directory Contents The J-Flash SPI application.
-Please refer to the J-Link Manual (UM08001) for more information about the other J-Link re- lated tools. .\Doc Contains the J-Flash SPI documentation (part of J-Link Man- ual (UM08001)) and the other J-Link related manuals. .\Samples\JFlashSPI \ProjectFiles Contains sample projects for J-Flash SPI.
+Please refer to the J-Link Manual (UM08001) for more information about the other J-Link related tools. .\Doc Contains the J-Flash SPI documentation (part of J-Link Manual (UM08001)) and the other J-Link related manuals. .\Samples\JFlashSPI \ProjectFiles Contains sample projects for J-Flash SPI.

-12.3.2 Using J-Flash SPI for the first time
+13.3.2 Using J-Flash SPI for the first time

-Start J-Flash SPI from the Windows Start menu.
+Start J-Flash SPI.
 The main window will appear, which contains a log window at the bottom and the Project window of a default project on the left.
 The application log will initially display: